 To approve the annual subscriptions to be paid by Members, upon recommendation of the Executive Council.

-To establish a Standing Technical Committee (STC) based on a proposal by a National member (the host), elect the host, ratify the host’s nominated STC Chair (with the rank of Vice President), and cancel the STC, upon recommendation of the Executive Council.
+To establish a Standing Technical Committee (STC) and Policy Implementation Committees (PIC) based on a proposal by a National member (the host), elect the host, ratify the host’s nominated (STC )Chair (with the rank of Vice President), and cancel the STC or PIC, upon recommendation of the Executive Council.

-To establish, set the terms of reference, and cancel, any Committee or Board, upon recommendation of the Executive Council.
+To establish, set the terms of reference, and cancel, any Committee or Working Group Board, upon recommendation of the Executive Council.

 To review and ratify or amend the decisions of the Executive Council, the Executive Board, and the Executive Director made since the previous regular meeting of the General Assembly; and to review any activity of the Federation.